skippyr/revelio/README.md

 ## Usage

-Access its help page by running it using the --help option.
+Access its help page by running it using the `--help` option.
 There you will find instructions on how to use it, available options and their descriptions.

 ```bash
 reveal --help
 ```

+## Support

+Report issues, questions and suggestions through its [issues page](https://github.com/skippyr/reveal/issues).

 ## Copyright